Europe Self-Storage Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Furthermore, with the advent of technology, the self-storage industry is also expected to be positively affected.
-For instance, self-storage software provides features, such as facility maps, specialized payment options, online access for customers, and gate access integration as well.
-The cloud-based self-storage software, which has a centralized database hosted online, is gaining popularity among the enterprises because of its numerous advantages.
+Furthermore, with the arrival of emerging technology, the self-storage industry is also anticipated to be positively influenced.
+For example, self-storage software presents features, such as specialized payment options, facility maps, online access for customers, and gate access integration.
+The cloud-based self-storage software, which has a centralized database hosted online, has gained popularity among the enterprises because of its numerous advantages.

 Scope of the Report

 The self-storage industry is a sub-sector of the commercial real estate market.
-Self-storage includes renting a storage space, also known as storage units to tenants, usually on a short-term basis.
+Self-storage includes renting a storage space, also known as storage units to tenants, usually short-term.
 Self-storage tenants include businesses and individuals.
-The market study is focused on the trends affecting the market in the Europe region.
+The market study is focused on the trends affecting the market in the European region.
 The growth in this industry is expected to be positive, during the forecast period, due to the trends of increased urbanization and improved economic outlook, across Europe, which has led to new business growth.